sydelwivel/Week3/README.md

 - 🌟 Build a **dynamic Power BI dashboard** for smart visual insights
 - 🔗 Connect it with **SQL** for real-time, interactive data exploration

----

-## 👩‍💻 About Me

-**Devika Singh**
-📧 devikasingh87557@gmail.com
-📍 Haridwar, Uttarakhand
-🎯 Passionate about Data, Tech, and Visualization

----